 I love this app.
 It makes travel planning a breeze.
 With this free app that you can use on your desktop and mobile devices, you can plot points of interest on a map, including your hotel, so you can see exactly how far you need to travel between points.
 It allows you to group attractions together per day based on their location.
 With pocket wifi, it can turn your mobile phone into a GPS tracking device so people with a terrible sense of direction (like me) never get lost again.
 Pretty cool awesome?
 Check out my post on the Sygic Travel app for more information.

-You can also download our entire 2-week Turkey itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download our entire 2-week Turkey itinerary in editable Word format from our EAT-ineraries page.